global-asp/asp-source/en/0207_the-wise-man.md

 The son-in-law found himself
 trapped.
-From that time, he believed in the old saying that “Shoulders will never grow taller than the head.”
+From that time, he believed in the old saying that "Shoulders will never grow taller than the head."

 ##
 * License: [CC-BY]